St Thomas School, Kolkata

 St Thomas' School is a co-educational kindergarten to higher secondary school in Kidderpore, Kolkata, West Bengal, India.
-It was established in 1789, making it one of the oldest schools in India and has the largest campus in Kolkata.
+It was established on 21 December 1789, making it one of the oldest schools in India and has the largest campus in Kolkata.
+The school is affiliated to the Council for the Indian School Certificate Examinations (ISC), which conducts the ICSE (Grade 10) and ISC (Grade 12) examinations over the country.

+Infrastructure

 It has three football size fields, two basketball courts and children's playgrounds.
 The campus also houses the St. Thomas' College of Engineering and Technology and has a church known as St. Stephen's Church.
 There are two schools and an engineering college and a non-formal technical training centre.
 St. Thomas' boys' and girls' schools are the two schools here.

-The school is affiliated to the Council for the Indian School Certificate Examinations (ISC), which conducts the ICSE (Grade 10) and ISC (Grade 12) examinations over the country.